DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 Programming procedure needs to be done only once, on further uses, you can start from this point:

 - Turn on your ROSbot.
-- Click "edit" next to your device name and select "More" where you will find a local IP address of your device.
-- Open a terminal and ssh to that previous remembered IP address using that command: `ssh husarion@x.x.x.x` (instead of "x.x.x.x" type your local IP address - your laptop should be in the same Wi-Fi network as you robot)
+- Open a terminal and run ssh using that command: `ssh husarion@x.x.x.x` (instead of "x.x.x.x" type hostname of device if you using Husarnet or your local IP address - your laptop should be in the same Wi-Fi network as you robot in this case)
-- Note the address next to "Local IP" (in "Edit"->"More" section), you will need it in a while.
 - In terminal issue following command:

-If you use Mbed firmware:

 _If you use ROSbot 2.0:_